-Sugarloaf to open Summit of Burnt Mountain to skiers for first time
+Sugarloaf announces opening of Burnt Mountain for second time in history

 Burnt Mountain offers a backcountry style experience, with the security of inbounds, patrolled terrain.
 The summit of Burnt Mountain can be reached via a hiking path or a skin track originating at the end of the "Golden Road" in Brackett Basin.
-Following a hike to the summit, skiers and riders can access the newly cut "Androscoggin" glade, which offers 68 acres of never-before-skied terrain covering 1200 vertical feet.
+Following a hike to the summit, skiers and riders can access the Androscoggin glade, which offers 68 acres of terrain covering 1200 vertical feet.

 Anyone unfamiliar with the Burnt Mountain terrain is encouraged to visit Ski Patrol at the top of the Skyline lift to ask questions.